termux-play-store/.github/profile/README.md

 - Create issues or pull requests on the above repositories, or reach out to [#termux-google-play on Matrix](https://matrix.to/#/#termux-google-play:matrix.org) to discuss!

 ## Updates
+- `2024-10-30`: Version `2024.10.30` of Termux on Google Play was released, fixing an issue in the latest release where Termux was left running with zero sessions after boot.
+- `2024-10-24`: Version `2024.10.24` of Termux on Google Play was released, merging the `Termux:Boot` and `Termux:Widget` functionality into the main Termux app - separate apps are no longer necessary for running scripts on boot or using widgets.
 - `2024-09-17`: [Termux User Repository (TUR)](https://github.com/termux-user-repository/tur) is now available: `pkg install tur-repo` (after updating to latest packages with `pkg up`).
 - `2024-09-16`: Usage of `/proc/self/exe` (which does not work under `termux-exec` when targetSdk is bumped) was fixed in the `zellij` package.
 - `2024-09-07`: Usage of `/proc/self/exe` (which does not work under `termux-exec` when targetSdk is bumped) was fixed in the `vtm` package.